Impressive historical sites in Kyushu's ancient political, diplomatic and cultural centre

 A sea of Sugawara's favorite blooms

 The shrine and its grounds are magnificent any time of year, but they really come alive in early March when over 6,000 plum trees burst into bloom.
-The already lovely temple gardens turn into a sea of pink and white.
-Some of Sugiwara's most famous poems feature plum trees, hence their prominent presence at Dazaifu Tenmangu Shrine .
+The already lovely shrine gardens turn into a sea of pink and white.
+Some of Sugawara's most famous poems feature plum trees, hence their prominent presence at Dazaifu Tenmangu Shrine .